Secure Software Development Methodologies: A Multivocal Literature Review: Research methodology

-In our survey, we use the term \textit{secure software development methodologies} (SSDMs), to define a set of high-level secure software development practices that are integrated into a SDLC.
-We use the term \textit{methodology} as a synonym for words \emph{guideline, lifecycle, model, and framework}.
+In our survey, we utilize the term \textit{secure software development methodologies} (SSDMs), to denote a collection of high-level secure software development practices integrated into the SDLC.
+We consider the term \textit{methodology} to be synonymous with \emph{guideline, lifecycle, model, and framework}.

+\textbf{Scope:} This survey specifically focuses on secure software development methodologies that incorporate security practices in every phase of the SDLC.
+Therefore, software assurance maturity models~\cite{owaspsamm,bsimm} and methods that concentrate on a specific stage of the SDLC~\cite{weider2012towards,van2017design,meland2008secure,4359475} lie beyond the scope of this research.
+Additionally, we aim to survey general SSDMs while excluding those that are applicable only to a specific technology (e.g., mobile, IoT, cloud).